RujulChaudhari/Information_Gathering_Tool/README.md

 ## Now it's time to setup our second powershell file.
 1. Create another empty .ps1 file.
 2. Paste the following code into it and save it out.
+3. Make sure you replace the "webhookUrl" to your discord channel's webhook link.
 ```powershell
 # Run PowerShell as Administrator for this script to work